Forget the piggy bank, Till Financial’s kids’ spend management app gets Gates’ backing – TechCrunch

 Besides making money on interchange fees, Till aims to earn revenue by partnering with merchants to offer rewards to users.
 It also plans to earn referral fees by referring the teens to other financial institutions when they get older and have different needs.

 “It’s not our intention to be your son or daughter’s forever bank.
-It’s our intention to be the first bank,” Pincince said.
-“So, they hit the age of maturity, we’re actually giving them a high-five off of our platform and introducing them to maybe their first college loan or their first credit card.”
+It’s our intention to be their first bank,” Burton said.
+“So, when they hit the age of majority, we’re actually giving them a high-five off of our platform and introducing them to maybe their first college loan or their first credit card.”